-The data from the mine operated weather station showed that meteorological conditions were compliant with the conditions in the NMP for the entire noise monitoring survey, with the exception of Location R15.
-The wind briefly increased to over 3m/s (to 3.4m/s) during the monitoring at R15, but quickly abated.
+The data from the mine operated weather station showed that meteorological conditions were compliant with the conditions in the NMP for the entire noise monitoring survey.

-As indicated above, noise from MCC was measurable at monitoring Locations R13 and R25.
+As indicated above, noise from MCC was measurable at monitoring Location R32.

 Data from those times where MCC operations were audible during the monitoring survey were analysed using the "Evaluator" software.
 This analysis showed the noise did not contain any tonal or impulsive components as per definitions in the NPI.